sumaho-live/TurboCat/docs/ARCHITECTURE.md

 - Updates `server.xml` on port changes and writes back to workspace settings.
 - Streams Tomcat process output to the logger.
 - Respects the workspace-level `turbocat.deployPath` override when resolving the active webapp.
+- Waits for start/stop transitions to finish so reloads never collide with lingering JVMs.
+- Exposes helpers to restart Tomcat in debug mode on demand before VS Code attaches.

 ### Builder Service
 - Detects project structure (Maven / Gradle / local) and remembers explicit overrides.